riney/resume/resume.md

 ### Senior Developer, Rested Inc./Atomic Labs
 _May 2016 - Dec.
 2017_

+Led development of APIs to support iOS and web apps, and internal systems for operations use, for a company dedicated to improving sleep health.
+Operationalized a prototype EHR/CRM/telemedicine system which supported tens of thousands of patients in daily use.
+Integrated with numerous external services for payment, communication, and interoperability with business partners.
+Spearheaded HIPAA compliance implementation.

 ### Coder and Technical Evangelist, PokitDok Inc.
 _Aug 2013 - Apr 2016_

-Performed design and development tasks on the PokitDok Platform, a series of APIs for health data and connectivity with legacy insurance companies.
-As technical evangelist, created and optimized our developer experience including signup and API documentation; planned and attended developer conferences and codeathons to build third-party support for the platform; and wrote and maintained open-source client libraries for the PokitDok Platform using Ruby and Java.
-Built and maintained secondary systems such as a Wordpress blog, various development environments using Vagrant, and internal office networks.
+Designed and built front and back-end functionality on a platform for health data and connectivity with legacy insurance payers.
+As technical evangelist, created and optimized our developer experience including signup and API documentation; organized and attended developer conferences and codeathons to build third-party support for the platform; spoke at large health-tech conferences including HIMSS; and wrote and maintained open-source client libraries using Ruby and Java.
+Built and maintained secondary systems (blogs, development VMs, office networks)

 ### Mad Scientist, Blue Ion LLC
 _Apr 2013 - Jul 2013_

 Developed backend administration tools for marketing websites, as well as IT administration tasks.

 ### Senior Developer, Zengine (Formerly MileMeter Insurance Co.)
 _Apr 2008 - May 2012_